 Eventcube is an event ticketing software that's gotten fees figured out through its no-nonsense fee structure.
 Free tickets are always free.
 You're only charged as you sell paid tickets.
 Plus, funds are sent straight to your Stripe account with daily payouts for improved event cash flow.

-Eventcube also offers a host of professional features, including discounts, group buys, and a custom domain, giving you complete control over your brand and ticketing.
+Eventcube also offers a host of professional features, including discounts, group buys, and a custom domain, giving you complete control over your brand and event ticketing.

 It also integrates with a handy ticket scanning mobile app that will help you track attendance and ensure that no tickets are used twice.
 If given a chance to incorporate event technology into your event, let this be the one.

 The big day has arrived.
-Everything is in place, and the guests are at your door, so is the ultimate test of your event planning skills.
+Everything is in place, and the guests are at your door, so it is the ultimate test of your event planning skills.

 For a smooth and seamless event day, ensure everyone from the core team and venue staff knows their assignment by heart.
 A show flow will help keep everyone in line.